International English Language Testing System: History

-The English Language Testing Service (ELTS), as IELTS was then known, was launched in 1980 by Cambridge English Language Assessment (then known as "UCLES") and the British Council.
+In 1980, the English Language Testing Service (ELTS), presently known as IELTS, was launched jointly by Cambridge English Language Assessment (then known as "CLES") and the British Council.
 It had an innovative format, which reflected changes in language learning and teaching, including the growth in 'communicative' language learning and 'English for specific purposes'.
-Test tasks were intended to reflect the use of English language in the 'real world'.
+Test tasks were intended to reflect the use of the English language in the 'real world'.

-During the 1980s, test taker numbers were low (4,000 in 1981 rising to 10,000 in 1985) and there were practical difficulties administering the test.
+During the 1980s, test-taker numbers were low (4,000 in 1981 rising to 10,000 in 1985) and there were practical difficulties administering the test.
 As a result, the IELTS Revision Project was set up to oversee the redesign of the test.
-In order to have international participation in the redesign, the International Development Program of Australian Universities and Colleges (IDP), now known as IDP: IELTS Australia, joined Cambridge English Language Assessment and the British Council to form the international IELTS partnership which delivers the test to this day.
+To have international participation in the redesign, the International Development Program of Australian Universities and Colleges (IDP), now known as IDP: IELTS Australia, joined Cambridge English Language Assessment and the British Council to form the international IELTS partnership which delivers the test to this day.
 This international partnership was reflected in the new name for the test: The International English Language Testing System (IELTS).

 IELTS went live in 1989.
 Test takers took two non-specialised modules, Listening and Speaking, and two specialised modules, Reading and Writing.
-Test taker numbers rose by approximately 15% per year and by 1995 there were 43,000 test takers in 210 test centres around the world.
+Test-taker numbers rose by approximately 15% per year, and by 1995 there were 43,000 test takers in 210 test centres around the world.
 IELTS was revised again in 1995, with three main changes: